Tony Evers: Tenure

-Evers has extensively used his veto power, due to his opposition to the vast majority of the Republican-controlled Wisconsin Legislature's agenda.
-He has used his veto power more frequently than any governor in Wisconsin history, and has used line-item veto power to rewrite Republican-authored bills.
+Evers has frequently used his veto power to oppose legislation passed by the Republican-controlled Wisconsin Legislature.
+He has used it more frequently than any governor in Wisconsin history, and has used line-item veto power to rewrite Republican-authored bills.

 Evers's vetoes have included laws related to election procedures, government powers during a pandemic, education, federal aid, redistricting, guns, police and crime, abortion, social welfare programs, and regulations and licensing.